 If you look closely, you’ll see another couple of very faded stencils on the front.
 I’ll tell you how I did that next.

-The last step before sealing was a color wash.
+The last step for this painted toy box before sealing was a color wash.
 I was still feeling like the finish was too stark, so I pounced on some Drop Cloth (a much warmer cream color).

 After that dried, I applied a very watered-down coat of Salt Water back over it.
 I let it wash over the stencils too, some more than others.
 I think they add a little character peeking through.